efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

     all_standstill = AllTrue(nodes=[tins.motor1.stat.is_standstill, tins.motor2.stat.is_standstill])
     wait( all_standstill )

-A good practice would be also to add a node which check any errors and raise an exception in case of error, pydevmgr as this (in v>0.4):
+A good practice would be also to add a node which check any errors and raise an exception in case of error, pydevmgr_elt has this :

 .. code-block:: python